brechmos-stsci/jwst_lib.models/doc/source/devel/metadata.rst

 target of the ``extents`` attribute is loaded in, and then any locally defined attributes override attributes in the target.

-For example, all of the built-in schemas in `jwstlib.models` extend the same core schema by using the `extends` attribute:
+For example, all of the built-in schemas in `jwst_lib.models` extend the same core schema by using the `extends` attribute:

 .. code-block:: javascript